 Coal in America: Chronicling and Analyzing Its Economic and Social History (2018-2019)

-The project team will explore the trend away from coal toward other energy sources and the factors influencing coal-related employment.
-This exploration will be through interdisciplinary research based on two similarly rich but fundamentally distinct databases: U.S. economic census records of coal production and employment; and a set of oral histories gathered from the central Appalachian coalfields by a Story+ team in Summer 2018.
+This project team explored the trend away from coal and the factors influencing coal-related employment through two distinct databases: the U.S. economic census records of coal production and employment; and a set of oral histories gathered from the central Appalachian coalfields by the Coal and America Story+ team in Summer 2018.

 Fall 2018 – Spring 2019